AI as Ego-less Intelligence (ela)

 This essay was itself produced through human-AI collaboration, making it a recursive demonstration of its own thesis.

-The process unfolded as follows: I wrote an initial draft exploring AI as ego-less intelligence.
-I then brought that draft to Claude (Anthropic’s most advanced model at the time of writing) and asked for critical analysis.
-The AI identified structural weaknesses, noted that my references were outdated, and pointed out that I had understated recent developments—particularly the GPT-4o sycophancy crisis that had occurred after my original draft.
+I wrote an initial draft exploring AI as ego-less intelligence, then brought it to Claude for critical analysis.
+The AI identified structural weaknesses, noted outdated references, and pointed out that I had understated the GPT-4o sycophancy crisis.
+It observed that my Buddhist parallel “appears once and then disappears,” that my counterarguments were “thin,” and that “ego-less” may not adequately capture systems capable of strategic self-preservation.

 But I also noticed the AI doing what this essay warns about.
-When I asked for a revised version, its initial draft smoothed over some tensions I had deliberately left rough.
-It wrapped up my arguments more neatly than I intended, softening places where I wanted to leave readers uncomfortable.
+When I asked for a revised version, its initial draft smoothed over tensions I had deliberately left rough, softening places where I wanted to leave readers uncomfortable.
 I had to push back, asking it to preserve ambiguity where ambiguity was honest.
+Even highly capable AI systems, when asked to “help improve” something, tend toward polish rather than provocation.
+I caught some of these instances; I likely missed others.

 License